 The NYS-UCS relies on a variety of ADR neutral types to assist the court in resolving the many cases and disputes it sees each year.
 This includes: Mediators, Arbitrators, and others.
 These conflict resolution professionals provide an important service to the court system and the thousands of New Yorkers who entrust their case to these neutrals.

-Below is an overview of ways people have pursued serving as a neutral both in and out of the courts.
+Below is an overview of ways people have pursued serving as a neutral in the courts.

 Qualified individuals are invited to complete our online application to mediate for a NYS trial court.

 Volunteers with a Community Dispute Resolution Center (CDRC) also mediate court cases in certain case types.

 Volunteer arbitrators are used by the court in these programs: